iCharlesHu/swift-experimental-subprocess/README.md

         error: CollectedOutputMethod = .collect
     ) async throws -> CollectedResult

+    /// Run a executable with given parameters and capture its
+    /// standard output and standard error.
+    /// - Parameters:
+    ///   - executable: The executable to run.
+    ///   - arguments: The arguments to pass to the executable.
+    ///   - environment: The environment to use for the process.
+    ///   - workingDirectory: The working directory to use for the subprocess.
+    ///   - platformOptions: The platform specific options to use
+    ///     when running the executable.
+    ///   - input: The input to send to the executable.
+    ///   - output: The method to use for collecting the standard output.
+    ///   - error: The method to use for collecting the standard error.
+    /// - Returns: `CollectedResult` which contains process identifier,
-    public static func run(
+    ///     termination status, captured standard output and standard error. public static func run(
         _ executable: Executable,
         arguments: Arguments = [],